sareeyali/sareeyali/README.md

-Hi there!
+Hi!
 I'm Sareeya 🌷

 I am a Computer Science major at UC Davis with a passion for full-stack engineering, cloud systems, and applied machine learning.
-I enjoy mentoring beginners and leading student tech teams.

-For my next side project, I want to experiment with crypto and build a small blockchain app.
+I enjoy building and learning.
+Currently, I am interested in creating a blockchain related application.

 Outside of coding, I enjoy swimming and reading thrillers!